List of political scandals in Argentina: Notebook scandal (2018)

 Driver Óscar Centeno alleged that he had frequently carried bags filled with US dollars to several locations, including public buildings and even the personal house of Cristina Fernández de Kirchner.
 Those bags would be payments for bribes.
 The prosecutors of the case asked for a search and seizure raid at the houses of Cristina Fernández de Kirchner.

 Argentine COVID-19 vaccination scandal (2021)

 Literary critic Beatriz Sarlo denounced that she was offered to be vaccinated "under the table," but refused to identify the people who did it.
 Faced with the complaint, Fernán Quirós, the Minister of Health of the Autonomous City of Buenos Aires, indicated that this did not happen in his jurisdiction.
 As a result of the scandal the country's Minister of Health Ginés González García resigned from office.

 Attempted assassination of Cristina Fernández de Kirchner (2022)

 On 1 September 2022, vice president Cristina Fernández de Kirchner was the target of an assassination attempt.
 A man approached her as she met with supporters outside of her official residence in Recoleta, Buenos Aires.

+Disappearance of Cecilia Strzyzowksi (2023)

+The suspected femicide of a woman implicates her boyfriends parents who were candidates in the 2023 Argentine provincial elections.
+Emerenciano Sena and Marcela Acuña were leaders of the United Socialists political party and candidates for the Chaco Province.

+LIBRA Memecoin Scam Scandal (2025)

+It is an ongoing scandal, started on February 14, 2025 by a post on X by president Javier Milei, recommending the brand new memecoin $LIBRA.
+The cryptocurrency plummeted shortly after, and the Argentine president was accused of participating in a rug pull.